0xMati/Tech-Blog/Security/Security Adoption Framework/Where to Start Security Lock It Down with Zero Trust.md

-# 🛠️ Where to Start Security: Lock It Down with Zero Trust
+# 🛠️ Where to Start Security: Lock It Down with Zero Trust and SAF
 🗓️ Published: 2025-07-01

 ## Introduction

 Hello, security champions! 🛡️
 Regarding CyberSecurity, there are no easy answers, but we are investing to make it easier for you.

 Microsoft invest 1Billion/year in Security, and we are 8500+ security guys to help you at the office from Seattle to Paris.

 Before we dive into Zero Trust and the Security Adoption Framework, let’s cover four simple truths: